Competition Spirit Classes & Categories

 WhiskeyFlavored WhiskeyAs defined in the US Standards of Identity

-WhiskeyInternational Single Malt WhiskyA whiskey distilled from a fermented mash of grain at less than 95% ABV.
+WhiskeyInternational Single Malt WhiskyA whiskey distilled from a fermented mash of malted barley at less than 95% ABV.
 The whiskey must be stored in wooden barrels and bottled at not less then 40% ABV.

 WhiskeyIrish Blended Whiskey^As defined in The Irish Whiskey Technical File